abelectronicsuk/ABElectronics_MicroPython_Libraries/I2CSwitch/README.md

 ```
 from I2CSwitch import I2CSwitch
 ```
-Next you must initialise the I2CSwitch object:
+Next, you must create and initialise an object called i2cswitch using the I2CSwitch class:
 ```
 i2cswitch = I2CSwitch(0x70)
 ```